Skip to content

 Token request validation:

-3. The ID token aud (audience) must include the client_id value of the client that made the token request.
+2. The ID token aud (audience) must include the client_id value of the client making the token request.

 Web session bootstrap token: